If you’re trying to figure out the differences between a business and domain name, then you’ll find your answers here.

 People who are well known, or plan to be famous, should choose this option.
 However, if you have an unusual name that is difficult to spell and remember it is a bad idea to use your personal name for your business’s domain address.

 Plus your name may change after marriage or divorce.
-And, using your personal name as a business name and domain name limits both your branding options and ability to sell your firm in the future.
+Plus, using your personal name as a business name and domain name limits both your branding options and ability to sell your firm in the future.

 You should take into consideration if branding yourself through your name will actually work for you because there are benefits and disadvantages both ways.